MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/performance-monitor/performance-monitor-tool.md

 | **Layouts / sec** | The number of times per second the browser engine constructs the layout of the page. |
 | **Style recalcs / sec** | The number of times per second the browser engine calculates the CSS style of the page. |

-To enable or disable any of the available performance metrics, click the labels in the side bar.
+To enable or disable any of the available performance metrics, click the labels in the sidebar:

 ![The Performance monitor sidebar, showing various metrics that can be toggled](./performance-monitor-tool-images/metrics.png)